josephmanghan/gem-factory/ARCHITECTURE.md

 Gem Factory is a monorepo development environment for building Gemini gems.
 It provides complete tooling infrastructure, standards, and example gems in a single workspace where developers can build and deploy their own gems.

+The key distinction: ARCHITECTURE is about the system design, while STYLE-GUIDE is about implementation patterns.

 ## Repository Structure

 ```